Manufacturer

 Sold out

-The effects of Haze are described as very uplifting, even euphoric.
-They are also virtually all confined to the brain, with little to no physical aspect to its use.
-Most users notice an increase in energy, happiness and even creativity with this strain.
-It is an important tool to combat stress, but is also used to combat depression, headaches, and to some extent pain and fatigue.
+It is an important tool to combat stress, but is also used to combat depression, headaches and, to some extent, pain and fatigue.
 Some users report feelings of dizziness when using Haze, and dry eye is also a common complaint.

 How to recognize Haze strains?

-Haze strains are not an exact science, and since no one has ever defined the chemical structure of a "pure" Haze strain defined, it's a bit of a guessing game.
+Haze strains are not an exact science, and since no one has ever defined the chemical structure of a "pure" Haze strain, it's a bit of a guessing game.
 Nonetheless, Haze strains tend to have some common characteristics.

 What do Haze strains smell and taste like?